networknt/light-mesh/README.md

-### Flexible Service Mesh
+### http-sidecar

-- Light-mesh can be deployed as sidecar container run in parallel with the main container in the pod.
+- http-sidecar can be deployed as sidecar container run in parallel with the main container in the pod.

-The Light-mesh sidecar will proxy and router the ingress/egress traffic for the service in main container, and can delegate the Cross-Cutting Concerns handlers for the service in main container.
+The http-sidecar sidecar service will handle proxy and router the ingress/egress traffic for the service in main container, and can delegate the Cross-Cutting Concerns handlers for the service in main container.

-- Light-mesh be deployed as separate service to a singer container pod.
-It handles routing proxy endpoints running on each node.

-The mesh controller runs in a dedicated server and handles all the configuration to the proxy nodes.
-The light-mesh supports two types of configuration options: light-config-server and SMI objects.
-Since we are not using sidecars, it does not modify your Kubernetes objects and does not alter your traffic without your knowledge.
-It works in a non-invasive fashion compare with other Service Mesh implementations.

-Most service mesh implementations are working only in a Kubernetes cluster.
-Light-mesh can be deployed inside a Kubernetes cluster, or across multiple Kubernetes clusters, or just on plain virtual servers, or across multiple cloud providers, or combination of all above.
-It is a total solution for large organizations that have too many legacy applications to be integrated.
-After all, you cannot expect a big organization will deploy all its applications into the same Kubernetes cluster.

-To support the flexibility, we have our controller and registry deployed outside of the Kubernetes cluster.
-All services, regardless of deploying in a Kubernetes cluster, VM, Unit Server, or Mainframe, can register as a global service with a unique service identifier.

-### light-mesh modules:

-  - http-sidecar

-    http-sidecar can be deployed as sidecar container/service to handle restful request/response related functionalities which include:

-     - Package and deployed as separate module to handle Cross-Cutting Concerns for main container/service in the same pod.
-In this case, the main service only need care about the http request/response and business logic

-     - Ingress traffic: client API request will come to sidecar service first, sidecar service act as a proxy to delegate light client features, which include, openapi schema validation, observability, monitoring, logging, JWT verify, etc. Then forward the request to main service.

-     - Egress traffic: main service call sidecar service first for egress traffic; in this case, sidecar service act as a router to delegate light client features, which include service discovery, SSL handshake, JWT token management, etc. Then forward the request to server API.

-  - kafka-sidecar
+### kafka-sidecar

-    //TODO

 ### light-mesh related light services